A Close Escape

 “Amazon never notified customers about the results of that investigation—it just sent the email out and then quietly stopped sales of those hoverboards,” the Legal Examiner reported.
 By notifying customers, Amazon knew there was a serious safety problem that its customers needed to know about, the court found.

-The Circuit Court’s decision sent the case back to lower court and another trial was scheduled for November 2020.
-Amazon settled the case with the Foxes for an undisclosed amount.
+The Circuit Court’s decision sent the case back to lower court.
+Another trial would have taken place November 2020, but Amazon settled the case with the Foxes for an undisclosed amount.